 o STAY- NOT Stay there

 Each command has a hand signal – be very clear with the signal.
 Do not rush the signals exaggerate them at first.

-- When training at home (about 10 minutes is sufficient at first) each day, always finish an exercise of training with the work that the dog is capable of doing well.
+- When training at home (5-10 minutes is sufficient ) each day always finish an exercise of training with the work that the dog is capable of doing well.

 - Never train when you are in a bad mood, just go for a walk with your dog and relax.